 This course seeks to overlay the introduction of good principles in designing ICT solutions with an understanding of the context of development, governance and public policy within which e-Governance solutions are embedded.
 It is being offered to fourth year students of the Integrated MTech programme.

-- Participatory design of information systems: (i) Indian public health and nutrition programmes (jointly with CSTEP, www.cstep.in, and Bangalore Medical College), (ii) Smallholder agriculture - with a focus on electronic/virtual marketplaces and farmer producer companies (FPOs)/cooperatives, (iii) Local governance: with a focus on data and applications of releance for panchayats and community based organiaztions; both (ii) and (iii) through the Centre for IT and Public Policy (CITAPP)
+- Participatory design of information systems: (i) Indian public health and nutrition programmes (though the E-Health Research Centre; in partnership with Bangalore Medical College and Research Institute) (ii) Smallholder agriculture - with a focus on electronic/virtual marketplaces and farmer producer companies (FPOs)/cooperatives, (iii) Local governance: with a focus on data and applications of releance for panchayats and community based organiaztions; both (ii) and (iii) through the Centre for IT and Public Policy (CITAPP)

 - Digital identity systems and public service provision – with a focus on India’s Public Distribution Systems (PDS), with funding from the MOSIP project